Software-Improvement-Group/sigridci/docs/workflows/best-practices-architecture.md

 A suitable component structure tends to look somewhat like a tree, though it's usually not a "strict" tree due to having shared (sub-)components.
 Defining 100 top-level components is not particularly helpful for locating functionality, so even very large systems should strive towards a manageable number of top-level components.
 However, larger systems tend to have more levels of sub-components.
 Every component has its own internal structure, and as components continue to grow, they tend to spawn additional levels of sub-components to manage their internal structure.

+## How does Sigrid help you to track architecture evolution?

+Since we've established that architectures are bound to change over time, the next question is how we can track this process.
+This is where Sigrid comes in: [Architecture Quality](../capabilities/architecture-quality.md) enables you to track architecture evolution, in two different ways:

+- **Visualizing the as-is architecture** @@@@

+@@@@

 ## Recommended further reading

 - **Architecture best practices**